 In order to keep all of your work grouped together, new development requires creating a new branch.
 Here is what that workflow might look like:

-git pull --rebase # Rebase on top of new changes from `master`. git switch --create tutorial --track # Create a `tutorial` branch and track changes to it. git commit # Commit changes -- Repeat until done. git rebase --interactive # Clean up your work -- Repeat between commits as necessary. git push --force-with-lease # Safely push changes to the `tutorial` branch.
+git pull --rebase # Rebase on top of new changes from `main`. git switch --create tutorial --track # Create a `tutorial` branch and track changes. git commit # Commit changes -- Repeat until done. git rebase --interactive # Clean up your work -- Repeat as necessary. git push --force-with-lease --force-if-includes # Safely push changes to the `tutorial` branch.

 During the course of a day or week, you’ll often switch between different feature branches.
 Managing existing branches is nearly identical to new branches except you’ll want to rebase on top of upstream chagnes before resuming work in order to ensure you haven’t fallen too far behind the work of your team.

-git switch tutorial # Switch to `tutorial` branch to resume work. git pull --rebase origin master # Rebase feature branch on top of changes from `master`. git commit # Commit changes -- Repeat until done. git rebase --interactive # Clean up your work -- Repeat between commits as necessary. git push --force-with-lease # Safely push changes to the `tutorial` branch.
+git switch tutorial # Switch to `tutorial` branch to resume work. git pull --rebase origin main # Rebase feature branch on top of `main` changes. git commit # Commit changes -- Repeat until done. git rebase --interactive # Clean up your work -- Repeat as necessary. git push --force-with-lease --force-if-includes # Safely push changes to the `tutorial` branch.

 git rebase --interactive uses the